 The TTU System is Leading the Way

-Under the leadership of Chancellor Kent Hance, the Texas Tech University System continues to excel in its mission of providing high-quality education, innovative research and exceptional health care.
+Under the leadership of Chancellor Robert Duncan, the Texas Tech University System continues to excel in its mission of providing high-quality education, innovative research and exceptional health care.
 The TTU System and its component institutions play a vital role in advancing higher education and meeting the needs of our people, our communities and our state.

 Since our inception, we have proven it's possible from here, and in the past seven years, we have experienced an unprecedented period of growth and success.

 - • The TTU System has doubled in size, growing from two components to four institutions with the addition of Angelo State University in 2007 and the creation of Texas Tech University Health Sciences Center at El Paso in May 2013.

 - • Enrollment across the TTU System has increased 45 percent, totaling more than 44,000 students in the fall of 2013.